LirongWu/awesome-graph-self-supervised-learning/README.md

   - Author List. *Conference Year*. [[pdf]](link) [[code]](link)
 ```

-This is a Github Summary of our [Survey](https://arxiv.org/abs/1911.05722).
+This is a Github Summary of our [Survey](https://arxiv.org/abs/2105.07342).
 If you find this file useful in your research, please consider citing:
 ```
-@Article{he2019moco,
+@Article{wu2021self,
-  author  = {Kaiming He and Haoqi Fan and Yuxin Wu and Saining Xie and Ross Girshick}, title   = {Momentum Contrast for Unsupervised Visual Representation Learning}, journal = {arXiv preprint arXiv:1911.05722}, year    = {2019},
+  author  = {Lirong Wu and Haitao Lin and Zhangyang Gao and Cheng Tan and Stan.Z.Li}, title   = {Self-supervised on Graphs: Contrastive, Generative,or Predictive}, journal = {arXiv preprint arXiv:2105.07342}, year    = {2021},
 }
 ```